 SEC Rescinds SAB 121: What It Means for Crypto Firms & How GiGCXOs Supports Compliance

-In a significant policy shift, the U.S. Securities and Exchange Commission (SEC) has rescinded Staff Accounting Bulletin No. 121 (SAB 121), a directive that had mandated companies holding digital assets for customers to account for them as liabilities on their balance sheets.
-This move, announced on January 23, 2025, through the issuance of Staff Accounting Bulletin No. 122 (SAB 122), aims to align the accounting treatment of crypto assets with that of traditional custodial assets.
+In a major policy reversal the Securities and Exchange Commission has rescinded Staff Accounting Bulletin No. 121, a directive that had required companies holding digital assets for customers to account for them as liabilities on their balance sheets.
+The decision, announced on January 23, 2025 through the release of Staff Accounting Bulletin No. 122, brings the accounting treatment of crypto custody into line with that of traditional custodial assets and removes what many in the industry considered a serious obstacle to broader adoption.

 Sources: 1, 2, 3, 4, 5